vimpunk/cratetorrent/DESIGN.md

 ## Piece download

-A piece download tracks the piece completion.
+A piece download tracks the piece completion of an ongoing piece download.
 It will play an important role in optimizing download performance, but none of that is implemented for now (see research notes).